dansteingart/without_the_hot_air/pages_md/SEwtHA_21.md

 <img src="figure181.png" width="372" height="90" />
 There’s certainly some truth in the view that Britain is rather backward when it comes to district heating and combined heat and power, but discussion is hampered by a general lack of numbers, and by two particular errors.
 First, when comparing different ways of using fuel, the wrong measure of “efficiency” is used, namely one that weights electricity as having equal value to heat.
 The truth is, electricity is more valuable than heat.
 Second, it’s widely assumed that the “waste” heat in a traditional power

-<span class="figurenumber">Figure 21.8</span>.
+<div class='caption'><span class="figurenumber">Figure 21.8</span>.
 How a power station works.
 There has to be a cold place to condense the steam to make the turbine go round.
-The cold place is usually a cooling tower or river.
+The cold place is usually a cooling tower or river.</div>

-<span class="figurenumber">Figure 21.9</span>.
+<div class='caption'><span class="figurenumber">Figure 21.9</span>.
 Combined heat and power.
-District heating absorbs heat that would have been chucked up a cooling tower.
+District heating absorbs heat that would have been chucked up a cooling tower.</div>

 <img src="figure182.png" width="628" height="244" />
 station could be captured for a useful purpose *without impairing the power station’s electricity production*.
 This sadly is not true, as the numbers will show.
 Delivering useful heat to a customer always reduces the electricity produced to some degree.
 The true net gains from combined heat and power are often much smaller than the hype would lead you to believe.